Best Squad Snapshot: Army Sgt. 1st Class Thomas Gillespie

 |0

 This work, Best Squad Snapshot: Army Sgt.
-1st Class Thomas Gillespie [Image 10 of 10], by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+1st Class Thomas Gillespie, by Steven Stover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT